 – There is an underlying emotion, such as fear.

 Anger is a reaction to an event or emotion.
 As an adoptive parent, I have, at times, felt as if I live under a microscope.
 Well-meaning outsiders give unwarranted advice on how to handle behavioral or medical issues in our special needs children, and almost everyone has an opinion on how you are parenting.
-Because our adoptions are very open, I have also felt that I need to be perfect and flawless in order to impress our birth parents, to prove the couple made a good choice in picking us to raise the kids, and most importantly, to avoid any angry confrontations with the birth parents.
+Because our adoptions are very open, I have also felt that I need to be perfect and flawless to impress our birth parents, to prove the couple made a good choice in picking us to raise the kids, and most importantly, to avoid any angry confrontations with the birth parents.
 Except, it hasn’t worked out quite that easily.

 I recently saw a Facebook meme depicting a man in full armor, with only a slit for his eyes to show through.
 And wouldn’t you know it, in the next frame, he got an arrow right through that tiny slit, the only chink in his armor, regardless of how necessary it is.
 I can relate to this.
 I feel like so many times, I have planned, I have prepped, I have tried to imagine every possible situation so that I can keep others happy in our adoptions, only to have some blindside me out of the blue.
 Case in point, when we were fostering our daughter, who we would later go on to adopt, I would dress her up in cute outfits, and place her on ornate blankets to take photos to text to her mom, who was missing most of her in-person visits due to some serious issues in her life.
 We didn’t know her well yet, and I thought the care and attention I put into the photos would be evident—plus, babies spend a lot of time on the floor for tummy time, learning to crawl, etc. Late one night, I got a message: “Why is my daughter always on the floor?
 How come you’re never holding her in the pictures?”
 Uh-oh.
 So much for well-laid plans.
 I have learned that some birth parents have little experience with parenting or baby/toddler/childhood stages.
 Confusion or misinformation can happen.
 Other parents who have parented for years before losing custody of children may feel frustrated that you don’t do things a certain way, or may not like some of the family rules you have created, or abide by.
 Another example of a time we experienced birth parent anger is actually a common thread and something that has come up again and again.
 I am a busy mom of five; I am a writer; we have a farm.
 I also lose my phone all the time.
 It has happened many times that I have looked at my phone after hours of ignoring it, only to find a birth parent or relative who has been calling and texting all day and is quite upset that I haven’t been answering.
 This was not intentional on my part—or, if it was intentional, I needed time and space to think about my answers or my plan of action.
 Either way, it created a situation where someone felt put out and offended.
 It may have hurt feelings.
 So, what do we do once a birth parent has become angry with us, whatever the reason?